-- EX 100.
+EX 100.
 Introduction to Exercise Science.
 2 hours.
 This course will provide an overview of exercise science and related areas, in order to help students develop an understanding of the foundations of exercise science and the range of career paths within the field of study.
 Fall.
+Spring.

-Spring. - EX 230.
+EX 230.
 Prevention and Treatment of Athletic Injuries.
 3 hours.
 Techniques, theories and principles connected with the prevention and treatment of athletic injuries.
 Conditioning and taping techniques will be taught.
 Prerequisite: "C" or better in BI275.
+As needed.
+Fall.
+Spring.

-As needed. - EX 245.
-Personal Health and Conditioning 2 hours.
+EX 245.
+Personal Health and Conditioning - 2 hours.
 A detailed study of health, fitness, and conditioning as it pertains to a healthy lifestyle and sports performance.
 Excellent background material for health and human performance professionals as course content includes instruction in the techniques of cardiovascular fitness, strength training, flexibility exercises, speed and agility training, and body composition.
 This course includes rigorous physical activity.
 Students are expected to participate fully.
 It is the student's responsibility to notify the instructor of any restrictions, illnesses, or other limitations, physical or otherwise, they may have, whether these be short-term or otherwise.
 This statement does not override the ADA policy or procedure; students needing accommodations should follow the ADA policy.
 Fall.
+Spring.

-Spring. - EX 307.
-Theories of Strength and Conditioning 3 hours.
+EX 307.
+Theories of Strength and Conditioning - 3 hours.
 This course provides the student with a comprehensive overview and integration of advanced dimensions and theory of strength and conditioning in a safe and client-centered manner.
 It will cover multiple theoretical and practical components of strength & conditioning and how they relate to human performance across the lifespan.
 Prerequisite: BI275 with a "C" or better and EX245 with a "C" or better.
 Fall.
+Spring.

-Spring. - EX 320.
-Health and Fitness Testing 3 hours.
+EX 320.
+Health and Fitness Testing - 3 hours.
 Explores the scientific and theoretical basis for graded exercise testing and prescription writing.
 Introduces the procedures, methods, and technical skills involved in the evaluation of human subjects.
 Includes a three-hour lecture and a two-hour laboratory.
 Prerequisites: BI 275 and MA 200. \$90 fee.
 Fall.
+Spring.

-Spring. - EX 334.
-Kinesiology 3 hours.
+EX 334.
+Kinesiology - 3 hours.
 Human movement with emphasis on anatomical and mechanical analysis.
 A study of osteology, arthrology and myology as it relates to physical education and teaching.
 WI Prerequisite: "C" or better in BI 275, MA 150 or above.
 Fall.
+Spring.

-Spring. - EX 335.
-Exercise Physiology 3 hours.
-Basic muscle physiology, intrinsic and extrinsic factors affecting muscle function and conditioning as it relates to exercise, physical education and athletics.
-Prerequisite: "C" or better in BI 275, CH 111 recommended.
-Fall.
-Spring. - EX 341.
-Professional Credentialing 2 hours.
+EX 335.
+Exercise Physiology - 3 hours.
+Physiology of muscles, energy systems, and the cardiovascular and respiratory systems.
+Emphasis will be placed on how the physiology of these systems relates to aerobic, anaerobic, and resistance training.
+Prerequisites: A grade of "C" or better in BI275.
+Recommended: one semester of college chemistry.

+EX 341.
+Professional Credentialing - 2 hours.
 This course will review the professional organizations within the field of exercise science and the professional certification requirements associated with each.
 The advantages of joining a professional organization, networking, resources, professionalism and the value of continuing education will be discussed.
-Additional time will be spent in preparing the student to take the Certified Personal

-Training examination.
-All students will become members of a professional organization and sit for the CPT examination that will be conducted at the conclusion of the course.
-Prerequisite: Current CPR/AED certification (must show proof), and BI255 or BI275 with a "C" or better.
+Additional time will be spent in preparing the student to take the Certified Personal Training examination.
+All students will become members of a professional organization and sit for the CPT examination that will be conclucted at the conclusion of the course.
+Prerequisite: Current CPR/AED certification (must show proof), and BI275 with a "C" or better.
 Lab fee: \$350 (includes membership fee and examination) Spring.